BaiGanio/Scrooge-Rental-API/README.md

   - bake the email template upon received data
   - send email to the user `John Doe`
   - `rent a car order confirmation email sent` details are returned back to Azure Service Bus message queue
-- The user `John Doe` should receive actual email by that time
+- The user `John Doe` should receive actual confirmation email by that time with included vizualisations
 - Azure function is triggered.
 Steps allowed:
   - receives `rent a car order confirmation email sent` details returned back in the Azure Service Bus message queue
   - writes the data in the database used by the originator of the event